 Hey, I'm Gallil Maimon

-I am a Research Scientist intern at Meta (FAIR) and Computer Science PhD student at SLP lab at the Hebrew University of Jerusalem, under the supervision of Dr. Yossi Adi.
-I have a broad research in Lnaguage Modelling and learning.
+I am a Computer Science PhD student at SLP lab at the Hebrew University of Jerusalem, under the supervision of Dr. Yossi Adi.
+I have a broad research interest in Language Modelling and learning.
 The focus of my current research is Speech Language Modelling - from evaluation, to representation and modelling.
 I'm also a self-proclaimed beer-geek and homebrewer.

 Select Publications